Aaron Judge Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.2 K/9, the eighth-best in the league.
+- The 9.3 strikeouts per nine innings put together by the Orioles pitching staff ranks sixth in the league.

-- The Orioles have a 4.06 team ERA that ranks 13th across all MLB pitching staffs.
+- The Orioles' 4.10 team ERA ranks 14th across all MLB pitching staffs.

-- Orioles pitchers combine to surrender 58 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Orioles pitchers combine to surrender 61 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- Wells gets the start for the Orioles, his ninth of the season.
-He is 3-1 with a 2.94 ERA and 46 strikeouts in 52 2/3 innings pitched.
+- Gibson gets the start for the Orioles, his 11th of the season.
+He is 5-3 with a 4.27 ERA and 41 strikeouts through 59 2/3 innings pitched.

-- In his last appearance on Thursday, the righty went five innings against the Los Angeles Angels, giving up three earned runs while surrendering six hits.
+- His last time out was on Friday against the Toronto Blue Jays, when the righty threw seven innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.